pokemens/murt/README.md

 Here are some fun facts about the project:

--The character's original name was "Murt" but "Babak" won out by a thin margin
+-The character's original name was almost "Babak"

 -This was created because the creator felt his brain atrophying looking at derivative-of-derivative projects on DEX.
 He wanted to create something new, with a real movement, and a real mission.